 Yes.
 Achievement of strong financial performance is a direct benefit to customers.

 Positive operating income is a direct result of the prudent management of operating expenses.
 Similarly, positive total shareholder return reflects strong performance from all CenterPoint operating divisions, which attracts capital for maintaining and investing in the Company's infrastructure to deliver safe and reliable gas distribution service.

 Therefore, higher employee productivity, careful control of operations and maintenance costs, attention to customer service levels and customer retention, adherence to employee and customer safety procedures, and other customer-based actions assist in minimizing expenses and achieving stable earnings.
 These are factors that are within the direct influence of employees, including LTI Plan participants.

-1 Q. Are the costs the company is seeking to recover associated with the LTI plan a 2 reasonable and necessary cost of providing service?
-3 A. Yes.
-The LTI plan awards stock to participants when CenterPoint achieves the plan 4 goals, which are aligned with customer and shareholder interests, or when employees 5 remain with CenterPoint for at least three years.
-LTI pay opportunities are prevalent 6 in the utility industry segment, and the LTI Plan design and goals are consistent with 7 peer utilities as demonstrated by market studies, including the Cook report and the 8 Meridian analysis.
-9 10 Q. Has the Commission approved the recovery of LTI in previous Dockets?
-11 Α. Yes.
-In the most recent Southern Indiana Gas and Electric Company d/b/a Vectren 12 Energy Delivery of Indiana, Inc., "Indiana Electric" rate case, the Commission 13 approved the recovery of proposed long-term incentive compensation, which was up 14 to the board approved target level.
-The evidence showed that shareholders bear the 15 expense of incentive compensation in excess of the target level.2 16 17 In the most recent Southern Indiana Gas and Electric Company d/b/a Vectren Energy 18 Delivery of Indiana, Inc., "Indiana Gas South" rate case, the parties settled with long-19 term incentive compensation reflecting target levels of payouts to employees.3 20 21 Q. Does the Company's LTI compensation meet the standard for recovery?
-22 A. Yes.
-I have already described the various ways in which the LTI compensation aligns with the interests of the Company's customers.
-Moreover, I have described the ways in which LTI allows the Company to remain competitive in the overall compensation offered to employees.
+Q. Are the costs the Company is seeking to recover associated with the LTI plan a reasonable and necessary cost of providing service?

+A. Yes.
+The LTI plan awards stock to participants when CenterPoint achieves the plan goals, which are aligned with customer and shareholder interests, or when employees remain with CenterPoint for at least three years.
+LTI pay opportunities are prevalent in the utility industry segment, and the LTI Plan design and goals are consistent with peer utilities as demonstrated by market studies, including the Cook report and the Meridian analysis.

+Q. Has the Commission approved the recovery of LTI in previous Dockets?

+Yes.
+In the most recent Southern Indiana Gas and Electric Company d/b/a Vectren Energy Delivery of Indiana, Inc., "Indiana Electric" rate case, the Commission approved the recovery of proposed long-term incentive compensation, which was up to the board approved target level.
+The evidence showed that shareholders bear the expense of incentive compensation in excess of the target level.

+In the most recent Indiana Gas Company, Inc. d/b/a Vectren Energy Delivery of Indiana, Inc., "Indiana Gas North" and Southern Indiana Gas and Electric Company d/b/a Vectren Energy Delivery of Indiana, Inc., "Indiana Gas South" rate cases, the parties settled with long-term incentive compensation reflecting target levels of payouts to employees.

+Q. Does the Company's LTI compensation meet the standard for recovery?

+19 A. Yes.
+I have already described the various ways in which the LTI compensation aligns 20 with the interests of the Company's customers.
+Moreover, I have described the ways 21 in which LTI allows the Company to remain competitive in the overall compensation offered to employees.
 The comparison to the market demonstrates that LTI compensation does not cause total pay to exceed levels needed to attract and retain a qualified workforce.
 Finally, as with STI, the Company is seeking to recover the costs of LTI at 100% of target; shareholders bear all LTI costs in excess of target.

-2Cause No. 43839, Final Order (IURC 4/27/2011), pages 50-51.
+&lt;sup>2Cause No. 43839, Final Order (IURC 4/27/2011), pages 50-51.